 How can regular prescription charges be reduced?

-If you do not qualify for exemption you may be able to reduce the cost of your prescriptions by buying a Prescription Prepayment Certificate ('season ticket').
+If you do not qualify for exemption you may be able to reduce the cost of your prescriptions by buying a Prescription Prepayment Certificate (PPC).
 This certificate will cover the cost of all your prescriptions during a particular period.

-For example, if you pay for more than 3 prescription items in 3 months, or more than 13 items in 12 months, you could save money by buying a Prescription Prepayment Certificate.The charge for a single prescription item is £7.85 (April 2013).
+For example, if you pay for more than 3 prescription items in 3 months, or more than 13 items in 12 months, you could save money by buying a PPC.The charge for a single prescription item is £8.05 (April 2014).

-If you pay a prescription charge whilst waiting for a Prescription Prepayment Certificate to be issued, you can get a refund.
+If you pay a prescription charge whilst waiting for a PPC to be issued, you can get a refund.
 To do this you must get a receipt form from the pharmacist (FP57).
 You must get the receipt form when you pay for your prescription; you cannot get one later.
 Fill the receipt form in and send it off to claim the refund.

 You have to apply for a refund within three months of paying the prescription charge.